 Are pistachios safe for dogs to eat?

-Are pistachios ok for dogs?
-The answer is no. Pistachios are rich in calcium, folate, iron, selenium, vitamin E, and zinc.
-However, feeding your dog pistachios is a bad idea.
+Pistachios are not safe for dogs to eat.
+While they are rich in calcium, folate, iron, selenium, vitamin E, and zinc., feeding your dog pistachios is not advisable.
 They are not exactly the safest snacks for your furry friend.

 1. Choking Hazard

 The tough exterior of unshelled pistachios makes it hard for canines to chew.
-If dogs eat pistachios unshelled, they could easily get stuck in their throat and cause choking.
+If dogs eat unshelled pistachios, they could easily get stuck in their throat and cause choking.
 Intestinal obstruction may also occur if they manage to swallow unshelled pistachios.

 2. Urushiol Oil

-Another reason to avoid feeding your dog pistachios is that these nuts contain a natural chemical called urushiol oil.
+Another reason why pistachios are not recommended for dogs to eat is that these nuts contain a natural chemical called urushiol oil.
 It is fast-acting and gets absorbed quickly through the skin.

-If your furry friend comes into contact with urushiol oil in pistachios, he may experience a painful skin rash that often appears around the face and mouth.
-The condition may worsen if he frequently scratches these rashes.
+If your furry friend comes into contact with urushiol oil from pistachios, he may experience a painful skin rash that often appears around the face and mouth.
+The condition may worsen if he scratches these rashes frequently.

 3. Aflatoxin

-Aflatoxin is a by-product of molds called Aspergillus flavus and Aspergillus parasiticus.
-These Aspergillus molds grow on crops such as corn, cottonseeds, and pistachios.
+Aflatoxin is a by-product of molds called Aspergillus flavus and Aspergillus parasiticus, which can grow on crops such as corn, cottonseeds, and pistachios.

 Aflatoxin that is found in pistachios is a carcinogenic compound that is poisonous to both dogs and humans.
 Note that dogs are more vulnerable to this toxin than humans.